brunonicko/tippo/README.rst

 Overview
 --------
-`Tippo` provides a cleaner and forward compatible way to use features from the `typing` and `typing_extension` modules on python 3.7+.
+`Tippo` provides a cleaner and forwards compatible way to use features from the `typing` and `typing_extension` modules on python 3.7+.

 Example